20 July 2012

 03 July 2012

-Heidi [2005] (starring Emma Bolger and Max von Sydow)
+Heidi (2005) with Emma Bolger and Max von Sydow

-I have loved the classic children’s story ‘Heidi’ for many years, so when I learned that there was a fairly recent film adaptation of the book, I thought I'd put it on my wishlist.
+I have loved the classic children’s story ‘Heidi’ for many years.
+So when I learned that there was a fairly recent film adaptation of the book, I thought I'd put it on my wishlist.

 Still, the basic plot follows that of the book pretty well.
 Orphaned Heidi (Emma Bolger) is taken by her aunt to stay with her grumpy grandfather (Max von Sydow) when nobody else wants her.
 He isn't keen at first, but they grow to love each other, and Heidi makes friends with the goatherd Peter (Sam Friend).